-Dufana deals with a bizarre theme of attempting to find out which category of Hausa girls are most sexually deviant-educated or uneducated.
+Dufana deals with a bizarre theme of attempting to find out which category of Hausa girls are most sexually deviant between those with Western education, and those without.
 The protagonists set themselves the task of practically finding out by having as many sexual relations as possible within a certain period, and with randomly picked sample girls from each category.
 Matsayin Lover is a study of how lesbian relationships form among Hausa girls in boarding schools, and how a network of influential women sustain the practice by enticing young girls into the ring.

 ANA Hausa branch stepped in when these novels were released in 2000 and banned them.
-They became instant rarities, exchanging for about 10 times their cover price-and especially among girls!
-Sirrin Loba was banned in 2003 by booksellers who felt it had crossed the lines of decency.
+They became instant rarities, exchanging for about 10 times their cover price - and especially among girls!
+(Magaji Shitu, bookseller, personal communication, Kano, September 24, 2000).
+Matsayin Loba was banned in 2003 by booksellers who felt it had crossed the lines of decency.
+"An hana sayar da littafin Sirrin Loba, Wakiliya, No 3, April 2003, p.
+15. Earlier novels such as Wane Kare Ne, Kyan Dan Miciji, and Matsayin Lover had the offending bits removed by the authors and second "clean" editions were printed.

-&lt;sup>54 Interview with Magaji Shitu, printer of most of the new novels.
-Kano, September 24, 2000.

-&lt;sup>55 "An hana sayr da littafin Sirrin Loba, Wakiliya, No 3, April 2003, p.
-15.

-Sirrin Loba - banned by booksellers in Kano (2003)

-Earlier novels such as Wane Kare Ne, Kyan Dan Miciji, and Matsayin Lover had the offending bits removed by the authors and second "clean" editions were printed.

 The controversies merely indicate the saber rattling that goes on when writers explore themes rather done than spoken about.
-Interestingly, about six of the writers of the soft porn/"naughty" novels are women.
+Interestingly, about six of the writers of the "soft porn/naughty" novels are women.

-Yet these are the only errant-if there is anything like that in creative writing-works in Hausa prose fiction.
+Yet these are the only errant - if there is anything like that in creative writing - works in Hausa prose fiction.
 Even the apparent focus on soyayya by the authors was not as deep as would have been expected.
 Let me illustrate with an analysis of 453 novels from my database collection.

-In a period spanning four years (1997 to 1999) a series of research assistances read as many as 453 novels with a guideline that enabled them to determine the central theme of each novel.
+In a period spanning four years (1997 to 1999) a series of research assistants read as many as 453 novels with a guideline that enabled them to determine the central theme of each novel.
 Reading was made much easier by the average size of the novels which was about 40 to 50 pages.
 Two years was taken because many of the novels were in multiple volumes, and the readers had to wait for Part II of the novel before making a final decision.
 While not exactly scientific, nevertheless this gave a rough-and-ready guide to the predominant themes of the novels.
 The result is shown in Table 5.